mattwyskiel/Guitarparty-Cocoa/README.md

 ## Documentation

 This library is well-documented using the standard in-line documentation methods.
-So quick-looking will give you the reference to the item being quick-looked.
+So quick-looking any symbol in this SDK will give you documentation for that item.

 ## License
 Copyright 2014 Matthew Wyskiel